 None of that is conducive to a child learning anything constructive about money.
 And none of it will prepare a child to have a healthy view of money as an adult.

 The School of Hard Knocks is a Tough Neighborhood to Learn In

-One day, Junior will leave the family home, and the familiar surroundings of high school, and go off on his own.
-Whether it is to live out on his own, or to go away to live at college, he may be taking a look at his first serious experience in dealing with money on his own.
+One day, Junior will leave the family home and the familiar high school surroundings and go off on his own.
+Whether it is to live out on his own or to go away to live at college, he may be taking a look at his first serious experience in dealing with money on his own.
 But none of what he learned in either school or on TV will prepare him to manage his money intelligently.
-This is a major reason why so many young people are in serious financial trouble so early in life.
+This is a major reason so many young people are in serious financial trouble early in life.

 It’s probably true that the best way to learn about anything – including money – is through real-world experience.
 But those lessons can come at a heavy price.
 Accumulating six figures in unforgivable student loan debt, or being forced to file bankruptcy at age 25, are painful ways to learn how money matters can go wrong.

 Learning About Money Takes Time – You Have at Least 18 Years